 Step 4: Preview and Recover the Scanned Files

 You will have an option to preview the files being scanned.
 We highly recommend doing this in order to check the integrity of the files.
 Some data in the drive might have been damaged or corrupted, which will give you a popup window like this:

-Still, you can browse through the scanned files and preview.
-If the preview indicates that the files are still very much functional, then you can click the “Recover” button and save the files.
+Still, you can browse through the scanned files and previews.
+If the preview indicates that the files are still very much functional, then you can click the Recover button and save the files.

 PLEASE NOTE: Save the recovered files in ANOTHER drive, NOT the one being scanned.

-After you have recovered all the files that you need using Bitwar Data Recovery, it is now safe to format your hard drive.
+After you have recovered all the files that you need using Bitwar Data Recovery Software, it is now safe to format your hard drive.
 Make sure that it is in the exFAT format so that would be readable on your Mac computer.

 Steps to Fix External Hard Drive not Showing up on Mac with Disk Utility

 If it’s not compatibility issues with Mac, there might be a need to repair your external hard drive.
 To do this, you will need to open Disk Utility.
 Your unreadable drive should appear on the panel to the left.
 Select it and click the First Aid tab on the top part of the window.